 NOTE: Food is not served on the course.
 Slower walkers are encouraged to carry water bottles and other necessary food supplements.

 There will be plenty of portable toilets at the start and finish and at a number of points along the race course.
 Locations will be marked with signs.
 At the start, portable toilets are located near each starting corral.
 There are no showers or dressing room facilities in the area of the start and finish.

 The majority of the course will be totally closed to vehicular traffic.
 The last 7 miles have sidewalks on either side of the street which may be used easily and comfortably by runners and walkers who fall behind a six and one-half-hour pace.
 Those falling behind this pace will find appropriate markings on the sidewalk and be helped by monitors, some on bikes.
 For slower participants after 1:30 p.m. an alternative certified route will be used for the last 4 miles of the course for reasons of safety.

 Medical aid points along the course at aid stations and at the finish will be equipped with limited medical assistance, tape, band-aids, space kits, and Vaseline.
 Ambulance service will be available and roving vehicles will transport non-finishers to the finish area from aid stations when necessary.
 Look for the red balloons that mark these locations.

-In 2008 the Portland Marathon introduced the use of the Chrono Track chip timing system.
-Chip timing included the start, 10k, 10 mile, half marathon, 20 mile, 35 km and finish splits.
-Chip timing is removed from the course at an 8 hour pace.
+Chrono Track chip timing system is used.
+Chip timing includes the start, 10k, 10 mile, half marathon, 20 mile, 35 km and finish splits.
 The chip is also used to facilitate the calling of names of runners and walkers as they cross the finish line.
 We are proud to call out the names of over 97% of our finishers!